Van-Goghbot/the-coderoom/docs/getting_start.rst

 To install and run this projects code on your computer or VM you must:

-1. Pull the Dominoes repository from Github
+1. Pull the ``the-coderoom`` repository from Github
 2. Follow the instructions below to get the simulation running

-We will now walk step by step to go from an empty workspace to a robot that can build a wall in Gazebo
+We will now walk step by step to go from an empty workspace to a robot that can build a domino path in Gazebo

 Instructions
 -------------------------